 Outdoor photography in Sacramento goes through seasonal cycles.
 In the summer, besides the Lotus photography at the William Land Park, photographers fiercely chase the abundant sunflowers in the nearby fields.
 After all, California is known for its agriculture and the Sacramento area is surrounded by farms and ranches.

 Although I did photograph sunflower fields in the past, I have not felt very enthusiastic about this type of photography this year.
 At home, I have found my own way to celebrate the sunflower season with a still life project: I photographed a wilting sunflower every day for a week, then I combined the resulting photos into one digital artwork.
+This digital art has been uploaded to my Digital Art gallery at GeoGalleries.

 “Wilting flowers” used to be my favorite kind of photography, but at some point I got tired of people asking what’s wrong with me.
 In a previous post, Fading beauty photography, I elaborate a little on my motivations to photograph decaying botanicals, and how I came to walk away from the subject.
 Pacific Dogwood Flowers at Big Trees is another post showing a wilting flower, this time in nature.